XianlinSheng/pyvicar/README.md

 and provides tools to generate grids and surface mesh.

-## Requirement
+## Dependencies
 - python>=3.8,<3.13
 - numpy (dataset data structure)
 - scipy (postprocessing tools)
 - numpy-stl (reading .stl geometries)
 - trimesh (operating triangular meshes)
 - pandas (reading output tables)
-- h5py (storing database, auto handled by conda)
+- h5py (storing database, can be auto handled by conda)
 - matplotlib (visualize dataset)
 - mpi4py (parallel postprocessing)
-- ffmpeg (convert frames to video files, auto handled by conda)
+- ffmpeg (convert frames to video files, can be auto handled by conda)
 - ffmpeg-python (python controller of above) Important:
 *ffmpeg executable is not handled by pip dependencies and should be visible at the point of installing pyvicar.